Leidiland/trackanon/README.md

                     unconfirmed gids, mask-quality failures, unpainted silhouettes)
 ```

-Closed-world by design: every Identity is seeded from KPL at startup with a frozen face centroid, OSNet appearance centroid, captioned Persona prompt, and a synthetic **Reference Crop**.
-The Reference Crop is a pre-generated synthetic image loaded from disk; VACE anchors each window's appearance to it, so the real KPL pixels never reach the generation stage.
+Closed-world by design: every identity is seeded from KPL at startup with a frozen face centroid, OSNet appearance centroid, captioned persona prompt, and a synthetic **Reference Crop**.
+The reference crop is a pre-generated synthetic image loaded from disk; VACE anchors each window's appearance to it, so the real KPL pixels never reach the generation stage.

 ## Setup